ccleberg/cmc.pub/content/blog/2022-12-23-alpine-desktop.md

 bindsym XF86AudioMicMute exec --no-startup-id pactl set-source-mute @DEFAULT_SOURCE@ toggle
 ```

-Note that I do not use bluetooth or screen sharing, so I won\'t cover
+Note that I do not use bluetooth or screen sharing, so I won't cover those
-those options in this post.
+options in this post.

 Other than these issues, I have a working Alpine desktop.
-No other
+No other complaints
-complaints thus far!
+thus far!